Environmental Biotech

 There is now a clear trend downwards of the measured discharged parameters for the CAL.
 The reduced load to the SBR will aid in the bioremediation progress.
 Foaming in the SBR has reduced allowing for much more mixing and aeration.
 The CAL discharge averaged 15,000 mg/L COD (47% drop*), 5,000 mg/L TSS (23% drop*), 450 mg/L FOG (65% drop*) and 3,000 mg/L VFA’s (25% drop*).
 The SBR discharge averaged 18,750 mg/L COD (17% drop*) and 5,375mg/L TSS (10% drop*).

-The second pond has a large amount of volcanoes releasing gas from under the grease cap indicating significant biological activity occurring.
+The second pond has a large amount of fat volcanoes on the fat crust surface releasing gas from under the grease cap indicating significant biological activity occurring.

 Results after 12 weeks.
 Lab results 4 - 30 June 2010 , Observations 12 July 2010.